AshwinJois/Mask-Detection/README.md

 ![abc](https://user-images.githubusercontent.com/63425115/98447193-2861c480-2123-11eb-9dd5-61599a48edb5.JPG)

-(The model was able to do proper predictions for 10 epochs itself)
+(The model was able to predict properly for 10 epochs itself)

 **Output:**